View this document as: a single page | multiple pages.

 Assurance Levels

-Depending on the functionality and deployed architecture of the online service, it may require the support of one or more of the identity management functions (i.e., identity proofing, authentication, and federation).
+Depending on the functionality and deployed architecture of the online service, the support of one or more of the identity management functions (i.e., identity proofing, authentication, and federation) may be required.
 The strength of these functions is described in terms of assurance levels.
 The RP SHALL identify the types of assurance levels that apply to their online service from the following:

 Assurance Level Descriptions